 - If Autostart is enabled, insert the documentation CD into your CD-ROM drive.
-The Documentation Browser will start automatically. - If Autostart is disabled, insert the documentation CD into your CD-ROM drive; then, click start → Run.
+The Documentation Browser will start automatically. - If Autostart is disabled or is not enabled for all users: - If you are using a Windows operating system, insert the CD into your CD-ROM drive; then, click start → Run.
 In the Open field, type e:\win32.bat where e is the drive letter of your CD-ROM drive, and click OK.